PolyPlugins/Settings-Class-for-Wordpress/README.md

 # Settings Class for WordPress
 ![image](https://www.polyplugins.com/plugins/settings-class/1.gif)
-Our goal was to create a class that could easily be imported into projects to give easy methods to handle adding a settings to the backend of WordPress.
+Our goal was to create a class that could easily be imported into projects to give easy methods to handle adding a clean and dynamic settings panel to the backend of WordPress.

 **Features**
 - Bootstrap Container (Courtesy of [Rush Frisby](https://rushfrisby.com/using-bootstrap-in-wordpress-admin-panel))